nebrius/azure-led-booth/README.md

 An LED art piece for conference booths that attendees can control from Azure.
 This project is, in part, based on @nebrius [Raver Lights](https://github.com/nebrius/raver-lights) project.

+This project touches on a few other repos of interest:

+- https://github.com/nebrius/rvl-node-animations A helper library for creating animations
+- TODO: starter repo link

 # License

 MIT License